 Our Review Score

-The Tusa Paragon corrective dive mask is a more expensive professional dive mask.
+The Tusa Paragon prescription dive mask is a more expensive professional dive mask.
 With a new reinforced tri-mix frame produce a superior structure for a long-lasting product.
 This corrective lens mask comes with CrystalView optical glass which provides both eye protection and ultimate clarity.
 Corrective Lenses are offered in both a variety of diopters for maximum flexibility and for a custom fit.
-A perfect mask for a professional diver.
+A prescription scuba mask for a professional diver.

 Affordable & Comfortable